 About Focal Segmental Glomerulosclerosis (FSGS)

-FSGS is a progressive form of kidney disease associated with accumulation of cholesterol and lipids in the section of the kidneys that filters wastes out of the blood for excretion as urine (glomeruli).
-Damage to the glomeruli causes blood protein to leak into the urine rather than remaining in the bloodstream, a condition known as proteinuria.
-As the level of protein increases in the urine, patients develop a specific set of symptoms, known as nephrotic syndrome.
-In addition to the high levels of protein in the urine, symptoms of nephrotic syndrome include lower than normal levels of protein in the blood (hypoalbuminemia), swelling, especially in the legs, and high blood pressure (hypertension).
+FSGS is a progressive form of kidney disease associated with accumulation of cholesterol and lipids in the section of the kidneys (glomeruli) that filters wastes out of the blood for excretion as urine.
+Damage to the glomeruli causes protein to leak into the urine, a condition known as proteinuria.
+High levels of protein in the urine are associate with a specific set of symptoms, known as nephrotic syndrome.
+In addition to the high levels of protein in the urine, symptoms of nephrotic syndrome include lower than normal levels of albumin (a protein) in the blood (hypoalbuminemia), swelling, especially in the legs, and high blood pressure (hypertension).
 The hypertension in people with FSGS can often be very difficult to treat.
 The level of proteinuria greatly influences FSGS outcomes, and the prognosis is poor for those with nephrotic syndrome1-3.

 70% of FSGS patients present with nephrotic syndrome